 You also need to consider the specific environment where the sign will be placed.
 For high-traffic areas, look for screens with tempered glass to protect against accidental bumps.
 If a display will be near an entrance or in a semi-outdoor space, check its IP (Ingress Protection) rating, which indicates its resistance to dust and moisture.
 Outdoor screens are built to work well in any weather, ensuring your message is always on display, rain or shine.

-Smart Features: AI and Analytics
+Going Beyond Display: AI and Performance Analytics

 Modern digital signage can do more than just display content; it can also provide valuable data about your customers.
 Many new displays come equipped with smart features, such as built-in sensors or optional cameras that can gather anonymous audience analytics.
 These tools can measure things like how many people looked at a sign, how long they watched, and even general demographic data like age and gender, all while respecting privacy.